mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 ### 1.5 How Can Stakeholders Get Involved via the Central Buzz? {#buzz}

-All of the above channels are bundled together through the central Buzz in the Developer Portal.
-This is where you can post messages from the context of your project activity.
-For example, user stories and feedback items each have their own Buzz thread.
-All the updates posted are visible in the Developer Portal and the Mendix mobile app in a central Buzz stream.
+The central buzz in the Developer Portal and Mendix Mobile App brings all platform activity together in a single feed.
+For example, updates to user stories in projects become visible here, so that users have a single view in which all their flows of work across projects comes together.

 ## 2 How Do I Invite Users & Other Stakeholders to Collaborate With the Development Team?